 CST 401 ~ Capstone Lab ~ 4 credits

 Laboratory course supports students during the creation of their Capstone projects and assessment for Capstone outcomes.
 Meets two hours per week for discussion and advisement.
 Credit/no credit only.
+Prerequisite(s): CST 400.

 CST 404 ~ Publication Workshop ~ 4 credits